Yes, I Sold Roofs!

 There’s something you need to know about me…

 I don’t just write about how to sell roofs for a living.
 Everything I know, I learned from actually selling roofs for a living, long before I began working exclusively with company owners.

-I found myself in an all-too-familiar situation yesterday.
-If you’re like I am, you’ll relate to this story all too well…
+I found myself in an all-too-familiar selling situation.
+If you’re like I am, you’ll relate to this story…

 As fate would have it, her Mother’s mobile home was right around the corner from where I was eating breakfast.
 I assured her that I would be there within the hour to check on her Mother’s roof.

 When I got to the mobile home park, I quickly found the right lot# (it was the mobile home with the roof that looked like an elephant sat on it in several places).
 I knocked on the door and was met by a beautiful, sweet Grandma.
 She invited me in and she started talking…